Types of commands

 As you learn about Splunk SPL, you might hear the terms streaming, generating, and transforming used to describe the types of search commands.
 This topic explains what these terms mean and lists the commands that fall into each category.

-There are four broad categorizations for all the search commands: distributable streaming, centralized streaming, generating, transforming.
+There are four broad categorizations for almost all of the search commands: distributable streaming, centralized streaming, transforming, and generating.
+These categorizations are not mutually exclusive.
+Some commands fit into only one categorization.
+The

 For a complete list of commands that are in each type, see Command types in the Search Reference.